 [Description]: It is not clear whether the paging adapation (i.e., PO bundling) feature can be applied to SL Relay UE (first/last Relay) and Remote UE.

 [Proposed Change]: R2 discuss and conclude the applicability of paging adapation (i.e., PO bundling) feature to SL Relay UE (first/last Relay) and Remote UE or not.

 [Comments]:

+[Rapporteur] This requires further discussion in the next meeting.

 O005